Streamlinelv/cartbounty/README.md

 * Save and view ghost shopping carts.

-* Send abandoned cart reminder email via WordPress or upgrade to [Pro](https://www.cartbounty.com "CartBounty Pro - Save and recover abandoned carts for WooCommerce") and send automated recovery email series, integrate with ActiveCampaign, GetResponse or MailChimp and include unique coupon codes in your emails to increase recovery ratio and sales.
+* Send abandoned cart reminder email via WordPress or upgrade to [Pro](https://www.cartbounty.com "CartBounty Pro - Save and recover abandoned carts for WooCommerce") and send automated recovery email series, integrate with ActiveCampaign, GetResponse, MailChimp or BulkGate and include unique coupon codes in your emails or SMS text messages to increase recovery ratio and sales.

 * Receive notifications on newly abandoned shopping carts via email.
 You can set notification frequency or disable them in case you want to take some time off :)